 Semester in Aix en Provence is housed at the School of Humanities and Social Sciences (SHSS).
 SHSS offers a wide variety of courses taught in English and French, as well as French-language classes, in the following disciplines: archeology, art history, business, civilization, comparative literature, economics, education, film, government, history, philosophy, political science, psychology, studio art, theater, and the French language (beginner to advanced).
 In addition, if your French is advanced (at least 4 college semesters of French or the equivalent), you are eligible to take courses taught in French at the University of Aix-Marseille or enroll in the French Honors Program.

-Course descriptions and catalog: To see a list of courses offered at IAU College, please click here.
+Course descriptions and catalog: To see a list of courses offered at IAU College for the Fall 2018 semester, please click here.

 You will be notified of what courses you are registered for approximately a month before the beginning of your program.